William Horrocks

-Sir William Heaton Horrocks KCMG CB (25 August 1859 – 26 January 1941) was an officer of the British Army remembered chiefly for confirming Sir David Bruce's theory that Malta fever was spread through goat's milk.
+Brigadier General Sir William Heaton Horrocks KCMG CB (25 August 1859 – 26 January 1941) was an officer of the British Army remembered chiefly for confirming Sir David Bruce's theory that Malta fever was spread through goat's milk.
 He also contributed to the making safe of water, developing a simple method of testing and purifying water in the field.
 Because of his work, he became the first Director of Hygiene at the War Office in 1919.

 Early life and career

 William Heaton Horrocks was the son of William Holden Horrocks of Bolton.
 Horrocks studied for his M.B. at Owen's College and passed his first M.B. examination in 1881.
 He received a Third Class Honours pass in Anatomy, and a Second Class in Physiology and Histology.

 Previously a Surgeon on probation, Horrocks was promoted to Surgeon (the equivalent of Captain) on 5 February 1887.
 While serving in India, Horrocks married Minna Moore (died 1921), the daughter of the Reverend J.C.
 Moore of Connor, County Antrim on 27 September 1894 at Christ Church, Mussoorie.
 Together they had one son and one daughter.
 His son Brian also joined the British Army, and became a leading corps commander during the Second World War.

 Horrocks was promoted from Captain to Major on 5 February 1899.